mahi361/Design-and-fabrication-of-submarine-for-coral-reef-monitoriing/README.md

-<h1 align="center">TrackerBot: Design and fabrication of submarine for monitoring coral reefs</h1>
+<h1 align="center"> Design and fabrication of submarine for monitoring coral reefs</h1>